 I’m doing a video series in which I discuss the various strategies that we can use for habit-formation.

 Habits are the invisible architecture of everyday life, and a significant element of happiness.
 If we have habits that work for us, we’re much more likely to be happy, healthy, productive, and creative.
 My forthcoming book, Better than Before, describes the multiple strategies we can exploit to change our habits.
-To hear when it goes on sale, sign up here.

 I identify four strategies that are so essential that I call them the “Pillars of Habits”: Monitoring, Accountability, Scheduling, and the strategy I discussed in the last video, the Strategy of Foundation.